When you negotiate a job offer, there are many parameters to take into account.

 - Build their confidence to ask for what they’re worth

-Additionally, we’ve also provided a Job Offer Negotiation Checklist to help you ensure you do everything you can to get more in your job offer.
+Additionally, we’ve also provided a Job Offer Negotiation Workbook to help you ensure you do everything you can to get more in your job offer.

 Everything in a Job Offer is Negotiable